BenjaminPoilve/MiniChord/documentation/help.md

 * Before uploading to Github:
     * rebuild the documentation website
     * copy mini_control into the "site" folder (burdensome, but simplest solution)

+* Use sh buil_site.sh for a little housekeeping.